asaikali/docker-compose-postgres/README.md

 On a Linux workstation there is no need for a virtual machine since the docker daemon can run natively.
 The port numbers on the diagram are the same for Docker on Linux.

-# Setting up the docker-compose volumes, configs, and network
+## Volumes, Configs, and Network

 We will break down the [docker-compose.yml](docker-compose.yml) into parts and explain how each part works.

 ```yaml